 Output 1: Policy innovation explored and experimented for policy options and recommendation

 The Thailand Policy Lab will bring to scale innovation in policy making initiatives / activities and developing and iterating idealized test cases for using real-world evidence in experimenting with new approaches and supporting learning (such as design thinking, strategic foresight, big data, behavioural insights, co-production, ethnography, etc.) It is important to note that a design approach to policy is not about replacing or usurping empirical approaches but complementing and enhancing them.
 Improving policymaking involves bringing ‘outside’ disciplines, such as anthropology, design and futures thinking into a policy context.
 Policy experimentation will focus on arriving at evidence-based policy by testing the effects of policy interventions in real-world settings.
 These experiments are done to systematically learn about what works and what does not work in order inform decision-making.

+The first Output is the first entry point for experimenting with innovative approaches to create practical learning experiences for policymakers in Thailand.
+The projects under this pillar not only introduce new approaches to policymaking conceptually (e.g., systems approach, portfolio approach, foresight and futures thinking, empathetic tools, design thinking, deep listening), but they are applied to real policy projects and act as a demonstration space for policymakers.
+These projects are expected to create the following impacts:

+Innovative policy approaches that are trailed and tested on real policy issues create learning and develop best practices specific to Thailand context.
+The learnings and experiences are collected and disseminated to policymaking and innovation communities (domestic and abroad).

+Policymakers engaged in the process have first-hand experiences on innovative approaches and can act as ‘champions’ in their own respective organisations to carry the policy innovation agenda forward.

+Policy insights and options that are produced from these projects reflect and prove the value policy innovation.
+When implemented, these policies would lead to more efficient and targeted impacts in the issue domain that are responsive to new challenges and people’s needs.

 Pillar 2: Capacity Building for Developing Policy Innovation